iseeyoucopy/U-232-Trinity-RC/README.md

 All Respect goes to Mindless for keeping and coding all this versions

 Thanks to darkalchemy for idea of scrapbook multicache

+Thanks to HDVinnie for refractoring and style the code as php standards

 All Credit goes to the original code creators